James D. Bledsoe

 J. D. Bledsoe, organist, pianist and singer, taught at several Seventh-day Adventist academies in North Dakota, California, North Carolina, and Florida for forty years.
-He also served as a church musician for several years.
+He also served as a church musician for most of his life.

-Bledsoe was born and raised in Oldon, Texas, where his father ran a diversified farm raising mostly cotton, wheat, and cattle.
+James was born and raised in Oldon, Texas, on January 12,1929, where his father ran a diversified farm raising mostly cotton, wheat, and cattle.
 He was also an amateur singer and teacher who taught in the Stamps-Baxter Singing Schools tradition.
-J.D.'s mother also sang and his older sister, a pianist, was his first piano teacher.
+J.D.\'s mother also sang and his older sister, a pianist, was his first piano teacher.

 During his junior year in high school, his family joined the SDA church.
 Because he wanted to go to an Adventist school, he enrolled at Southwestern Junior College, now Southwestern Adventist University.
 Bledsoe completed his senior year in high school at SWJC in 1946, and continued for two more years of college before transferring to Southern Missionary College, a school with an unaccredited four-year program.

 I went to Southern on the recommendation of Colin and Ruth Fisher, who were my music teachers at Southwestern.
 While at SWJC, I became acquainted with Harold A. Miller\'s compositions.
 His gospel song To See Thy Face, which is in the Gospel Melodies, just transfixed me and became a turning point in my life, both religiously and musically.

 I didn\'t know he was a Seventh-day Adventist, but declared I would go to the ends of the earth to study with him, if indeed he was a teacher.
 I shared my thoughts with Ruth Fisher, and she happily told me she had been his student.
 She wrote a letter to him asking him to please take me on and I went to Southern, where he was teaching.
 At that time, when you graduated from Keene, you were supposed to go to Union College, which was a senior college.